polytechnice-si/4A_ISA_TheCookieFactory/chapters/Conclusions.md

     - [x] Implementing components using (stateless) EJB Sessions with J2E;
     - [x] Differentiating Unit tests and Integration tests using Maven;
     - [x] Using interceptors to work at the message (_invocation context_) level;
+    - [x] Using asynchronous communication when needed with JMS queues.

   - __Exposition Layer__
     - [x] Using Web services to support _business-to-business_ integration